Just Got Engaged? Here Are the 11 Things You Actually Need to Do First

 What you do need is to protect your peace.

-Save screenshots, take breaks, unfollow accounts that stress you out, and remember—it’s your wedding.
+Save screenshots, take breaks, unfollow accounts that stress you out.

 Conclusion